amygurski/CodeMash-Capture-the-Flag/README.md

 ### ACCESS CONTROL

+### BINARY ANALYSIS
+### We got the password dump (100)
+**Getting started**
+These were the passwords:
+97b6b44323b5e0748e84c198025a772d
+b49add72074b0ba72357b068035b4676
+a37a67d2cd38a3ac9ea27b1215002b99
+4259eb9ea37f3ba630d82ac7dd50e44b
+I started with Google, big surprise, and stumbled on a password hash cracker.
+Pasting them in identified them as MD5 type and gave the result.

+**What I learned**
+The term "password hash" and I found the Wikipedia page on [MD5](https://en.wikipedia.org/wiki/MD5) to be an interesting read.

+**Solution**
+cm20-rev3-rs1n-gpwd

 ### Need more coffee!!!
 (100)
 **Getting Started**
 The file just said "RunMe" with no extension, so I used this website to check the extension: